goldleaf3i/declutter-reconstruct/README.md

 ## Integration with ROS

 We are developing an integration of our code with ROS, so that it could be used online by a mobile robot.
-We plan to release it before spring 23.
-If you are interested in the development or in testing the results, we are happy to share with you our preliminar results.
+The first release is [here](https://github.com/aislabunimi/ROSE2) so refer to this one if you want to use the method with a robot.